Updated June 10, 2026 by europeexplored

 Categories: Poland, Sights

-Poznań is one of Poland’s most dynamic and historically significant cities — a vibrant commercial and cultural hub in the west of the country whose magnificent Renaissance Old Market Square (Stary Rynek), with its famous mechanical goats that butt heads at noon on the Town Hall tower, is one of the most beautiful public spaces […]
+Poznań is one of Poland’s most dynamic and historically significant cities, a vibrant commercial and cultural hub in the west of the country whose magnificent Renaissance Old Market Square (Stary Rynek), with its famous mechanical goats that butt heads at noon on the Town Hall tower, is one of the most beautiful public spaces in […]

 Tags: administrative-capital, candidate-city, central-poland, cities-in-poland, city, climate-change-conference, entertainment-industry, entertainment-options, euro-2012, great-entertainment, host-city, international-trade-fairs, kyoto-protocol, metropolis, oldest-cities, poland, polish-state, poznan, rulers, student-population, united-nations-climate-change-conference, warta-river, wielkopolska